BurnsD/The-Stoic-Journal/README.md

   ## [Description](#table-of-contents)
   After researching Stoicism and personally partaking in the act of journaling, I have decided to slowly build this project.
 I plan to create a basic application that will allow users to log in to a website to save personal journal entries!
-Filled with writing prompts and Daily Stoic qoutes.
+Filled with writing prompts and qoutes from famous stoics such as Zeno of Citium, Marcus Aurelius, Seneca, and Epictetus.

   ## [Installation](#table-of-contents)
   I plan to personally deploy this application to Heroku.
 Allowing all use to be functional through a webpage I will link at a later time.